corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

          flowName = "net.corda.node.maintenance.package.MyFlow"
        }
      ```
   - Note that `maintenanceMode` must also be configured; if `maintenanceMode` is omitted from the configuration or empty, then the flow specified in `maintenanceCustomFlow` will not run.

 - `systemFlowsStuckSkipThreshold`

-  - This parameter specifies the number of seconds that a flows can be stuck on a suspension point during system flows before it is skipped.
+  - This parameter specifies the number of seconds that a [system flow]]({{< relref "../../cordapps/system-flows.md" >}}) can be stuck on a suspension point during the system flow phase before it is skipped.
 Such a flow will skip up to two times: once in checkpoint system flows, then again in startup system flows.

 * `mutualExclusionConfiguration`
   * Enable the protective heartbeat logic so that only one node instance is ever running (hot-cold deployment).